What Are The Sexual Assault Sentencing Guidelines?

 There are further consequences of sexual assault crimes beyond imprisonment, including:

-Courts can put an ancillary order on a defendant if they’re found guilty and are convicted of a sexual assault crime.
+Courts can put an ancillary order on a defendant if they’re found guilty and are convicted of sexual assault.
 These orders add further restrictions on their life, such as:

 - Registration on the Sexual Offenders Register